Afterfeast of the Dormition of the Mother of God

 In today’s hymns at Vespers, the Mother of God is praised as “only created being to pass from earth to heaven in the flesh.”

-The Transfer from Edessa to Constantinople of the Icon of our Lord Jesus Christ Not-Made-by-Hands occurred in the year 944.
-Eusebius, in his HISTORY OF THE CHURCH (I:13), relates that when the Savior was preaching, Abgar ruled in Edessa.
-He was stricken all over his body with leprosy.
-Reports of…
+The Transfer of the Icon of our Lord Jesus Christ Not-Made-by-Hands from Edessa to Constantinople occurred in the year 944.
+Eusebius, in his History of the Church (I:13), relates that when the Savior was preaching, Abgar was the ruler of Edessa.
+He was stricken with leprosy all over his body.…

 Saint Cherimon was an ascetic in Egypt in the Skete desert monastery, either at the end of the fourth century, or the beginning years of the fifth century.
-His name is remembered in the LAUSIAC HISTORYof Palladius and in the alphabetic Paterikon.
+His name is remembered in the Lausiac History of Palladius and in the alphabetic Paterikon.
 His cave stood at a distance of 40 stadia from…

 No information available at this time.

-It is commonly believed that St. Christopher Guruli was martyred, but little information exists about him to prove this.
+It is commonly believed that Saint Christopher Guruli was martyred, but little information exists about him to prove this.
 Christopher’s name has been preserved in the nation’s memory, and he is commemorated in the Church calendar.
 The Georgian ancestry of Holy Martyr Christopher is…

 Saint Joachim of Osogov was one of four great hermits of Bulgaria.
 He inspired hundreds and thousands of people to Christian asceticism by his ascetic efforts.
 He lived in the eleventh century, unknown by anyone, in a cave on a mountain of Osogov.